01Matrix/MAE_COVID19/README.md

 # Pre-trained Natural Image Models are Few-shot Learners for Medical Image Classification: COVID-19 Diagnosis as an Example

-This repository contains the code and datasets for the paper "Pre-trained Natural Image Models are Few-shot Learners for Medical Image Classification: COVID-19 Diagnosis as an Example".
-It hleps to direct users to reproduce our reported results.
+This repository contains the code and datasets that hleps to direct users to reproduce our reported results.

 ## Contents